hms-dbmi/PICTURE/README.md

 python src/train.py trainer.max_epochs=20 datamodule.batch_size=64
 ```

-## Reproducibility of papers results
+## Reproducibility of uncertainty results

 <!-- You can download the weights on [huggingface](https://huggingface.co/raphaelattias/yulab-uncertainty-posterior/blob/main/epoch_031.ckpt). -->
 The weights are stored in :